Ed-Fi-Alliance-OSS/Ed-Fi-API-Publisher/docs/API-Publisher-Configuration.md

 - When the token can no longer be obtained at all, the run ends with a `FATAL` log entry rather than continuing to send requests that the API will reject.

 **Behavior change:** a run that cannot authenticate now exits with a non-zero exit code.
 Earlier versions could log the failure, keep going, and still exit `0`, so automation that treats a zero exit code as success will begin to see failures it previously did not.

+### Backpressure and the memory ceiling

+When the target API is slower than the source, the publisher's internal buffers are bounded so that source page fetching pauses instead of accumulating fetched items in memory without limit. `ProcessingBlockBoundedCapacity` controls this behavior:

+- `0` (default) — automatic: the item buffer per resource-processing block is `max(StreamingPageSize, 4 × MaxDegreeOfParallelismForPostResourceItem)`.
+- `-1` — disables all the buffering bounds (the memory-growth rollback lever; the compact error bodies and other memory improvements still apply).
+- Any positive number — an explicit item capacity (values below `MaxDegreeOfParallelismForPostResourceItem` are raised to it so POST workers are never starved).
+- Any other value fails options validation with a non-zero exit.

+The same option governs the error publishing queue, so a sustained error storm also exerts backpressure instead of queueing errors in memory without limit.
+The ingestion queue is capped at `2 × ErrorPublishingBatchSize` pending errors, and up to 4 more already-formed batches can be queued for publication behind it — a total of roughly `6 × ErrorPublishingBatchSize` pending errors (150 at shipped defaults), each of which can carry a full document body.
+Both are unbounded under `-1`.

+**What the ceiling actually is.** The capacity is per block, not a process-wide total.
+Each live resource pipeline can hold up to roughly `(pagesBlockCapacity × StreamingPageSize) + itemCapacity` items across its buffers, where `pagesBlockCapacity = max(2 × MaxDegreeOfParallelismForStreamResourcePages, itemCapacity ÷ StreamingPageSize)`, and up to `MaxDegreeOfParallelismForResourceProcessing` resource pipelines stream concurrently.
+Delete and key-change pipelines chain two bounded item blocks, so their per-resource item term is `2 × itemCapacity`.
+With shipped defaults that is on the order of thousands of items per resource rather than hundreds — still a fixed configuration-derived ceiling that does not grow with resource size.
+(Two small resource-proportional allocations remain: the per-resource list of page descriptors and the final-page continuation accumulator — both hold lightweight offset/limit entries rather than documents.)

+**Which settings actually lower the ceiling.** At typical settings the dominant term is the page buffer floor — `2 × MaxDegreeOfParallelismForStreamResourcePages` whole pages, kept so page-fetch workers are never starved — and `ProcessingBlockBoundedCapacity` cannot reduce it.
+For example, at `StreamingPageSize=500` and `MaxDegreeOfParallelismForStreamResourcePages=10`, the page buffer holds up to `2 × 10 = 20` pages = 10,000 items per resource no matter what this option is set to; lowering the option from automatic (500) to 100 only trims the much smaller item buffer.
+To materially reduce per-resource retention, lower `MaxDegreeOfParallelismForStreamResourcePages` and/or `StreamingPageSize` (and `MaxDegreeOfParallelismForResourceProcessing` to reduce how many resources buffer concurrently); use `ProcessingBlockBoundedCapacity` to raise the item buffer above its automatic value or to disable bounding entirely.

+**Operational notes.** Slower or paused source page fetching while the target catches up is the bound working as intended, not a hang — the log reports the resolved capacities (items, page messages, pending errors) at startup.
+Resources configured for authorization-failure retry in `authorizationFailureHandling` are re-streamed through a deliberately unbounded retry pipeline after their update prerequisites complete, so the ceiling above does not apply to that second pass.

 ## API Connections